-Interest income on receivables and deposits is recorded in "Investment result" in the statement of comprehensive income.
+Interest income on receivables and deposits is recorded in "Investment result" in the statement of profit or loss and other comprehensive income.

 Receivables from customers, reinsurance receivables and other receivables are recognised at nominal value when incurred (on the transaction date), and, subsequent to initial recognition, at cost less any impairment losses.
-Receivables are measured on an individual basis except for collective provision formed in Lithuanian branch.
+Provisions for doubtful receivables are normally accounted for on the basis of ageing analysis of individual receivables except for collective provision formed in the Lithuanian branch using statistical method based on historic information about receivables recoverability.